 Pit River redband trout (O.m. stonei).

-The Great Basin redband trout is native to drainages of the eastern Cascades.
-Most of their range is in southeastern Oregon but does extend into northeastern California and northwestern Nevada.
-They occur in seven isolated drainages, two of which include waters of northern California.
+Great Basin redband trout (O.m. newberri) are native to Great Basin.
+Most of their range is in southeastern Oregon but it does extend into northeastern California and northwestern Nevada.
+They occur in six isolated basins, two of which include waters of northern California, and the Klamath River drainage.
+The six extant populations of Great Basin redband trout in California are:

 Goose Lake redband trout and